cheehieu/laser-stranger/README.md

 ```

 ### Step 3: Easter Eggs
 The firmware also includes a few easter egg references from the Stranger Things show.
-Calling these commands will also display a colorful blinking light show at the end to mimic the "RUN" scene.
+Calling these commands will also display a colorful blinking light sequence at the end to mimic the "RUN" scene from the television show.

 ``` c
 void stranger_things_easter_egg_0(void) {